-Walking aid (walker or crutches will be provided), cane, raised toilet seat, shower chair, reacher-grabber, dressing stick, sock aid, long handled shoe horn, long handled sponge.
-It may be wise to purchase these items prior to your hospital stay - most insurance companies do not pay for these (AMAZON.COM or RE-TAIL PHARMACY).
+Walking aid (walker or crutches will be provided by the hospital), cane, raised toilet seat, shower chair, reacher-grabber, dressing stick, sock aid, long handled shoe horn, long handled sponge.
+Check out your local medical supply store or online vendor for options as most insurance companies do not pay for these.